jboss-fuse/quickstarts/sap-qidoclist-destination-standalone/README.md

 To build and run the quick start:

-1. Change your working directory to the `sap-qidoc-destination-standalone` directory.
+1. Change your working directory to the `sap-qidoclist-destination-standalone` directory.
 * Run `mvn clean install` to build the quick start.
 * Run `mvn camel:run` to start the Camel runtime.
 * In the console observe the contents of the IDoc processed by the route.
-* Execute the queued IDocs waiting in the inbound queue `QUICKSTARTQUEUE`.
+* Execute the queued IDoc lists waiting in the inbound queue `QUICKSTARTQUEUE`.
 Using the SAP GUI, run transaction `SMQ2`, the Inbound Queue qRFC Monitor:
     a.
 Select the `QUICKSTARTQUEUE` queue.
     b.
 Display the queue contents (Edit > Display Selection).
     c.
 Select the entry for your Client connection and activate the queue (Edit > Activate).